-Cash flows were projected based on the Management approved forecasts for the financial year ending 30 June 2014 and 30 June 2015 cash flows for further 3 year period to 30 June 2018 were extrapolated using a constant growth rate.
+Cash flows were projected based on the Management approved forecast for the financial year ending 30 June 2014 and 30 June 2015.
+Cash flows for further 4 year period to 30 June 2018 were extrapolated using a constant growth rate.